 John Weathington III is a corporate and energy lawyer in the Energy Regulatory Practice, Renewable Energy & Carbon Capture Practice and Corporate and Tax Practice groups.
-He represents clients on transactional matters in the upstream oil and gas, downstream energy and petrochemical EPC, and power production EPC industries.
+He represents clients on matters in alternative energy, upstream and midstream oil and gas, downstream energy and petrochemical EPC, and power production industries.
 He has extensive experience drafting and negotiating all manner of engineering and construction related agreements through the EPC project cycle, including non-disclosure, technology disclosure and licensing, joint pursuit and joint venture, turnkey EPC, project finance accommodation, and supply chain contracts for all sizes of EPC energy projects.
-John also advises his clients on EPC licensing, bonding, credit, and insurance facilities, as well as upstream oil and gas contracts, including lease agreements, purchase and sale agreements, joint operating agreements, drilling contracts, master service, charter and supply agreements, and decommissioning service agreements.
+John also advises his clients on energy licensing, bonding, credit, and insurance facilities, as well as corporate qualifications, state and federal regulation, federal contracting and Davis Bacon Act compliance, ESG assessment, and low-carbon fuel incentives.

 In addition to his transactional practice, John can assist clients with a variety of disputes and claims within the energy industry, and his litigation experience extends to all types of state, bankruptcy, and federal procedure and AAA arbitration.
-His experience includes mediation, arbitration, and trial and appellate litigation involving oil and gas title, rights of use, joint interests, operations, casualty claims, engineering and construction licensing and professional compliance, supply chain, consortium, association, and joint venture disputes, as well as oil and gas and EPC regulatory matters.
+His experience includes mediation, arbitration, and trial and appellate litigation involving joint ventures, oil and gas title, rights of use, joint interests, operations, casualty claims, engineering and construction licensing and professional compliance, supply chain, consortium, association, and joint venture disputes, as well as oil and gas and EPC regulatory matters.

-John is also a member of Looper Goodwine’s International and Global Projects Practice and prior to joining the firm, he served as Board Director, Sr. Vice President and Chief Administrative Officer, Chief Compliance Officer, and General Counsel of IHI E&C International Corporation where as a corporate executive he managed the company’s business administration including its Legal, HR, IT, Facilities, Communications, and Commercial/Risk Departments.
+John is also a member of Looper Goodwine’s International and Global Projects Practice and prior to joining the firm, he served as Board Director, Sr. Vice President and Chief Administrative Officer, Chief Compliance Officer, and General Counsel of IHI E&C International Corporation where he managed the company’s business administration including its Legal, HR, IT, Facilities, Communications, and Commercial/Risk Departments.
 In his role as General Counsel he managed EPC contract risk, negotiations, corporate and project insurance, domestic and international company qualification and licensing, and the administration of all contracts as well as the company’s domestic and foreign compliance program.